- a higher degree,

 leading discussions or giving lectures at ISCAST events;

-being available for lectures/talks at other events with a science-faith aspect including talks to schools, campus and church groups;
+being available for lectures/talks at other events with a science-faith aspect including talks to schools, campus, and church groups; and

-encouraging one another regularly to keep in focus the mission of Christ in their daily lives and work as scientists, technologist or theologians.
+encouraging one another regularly to keep in focus the mission of Christ in their daily lives and vocations.

 Becoming a Fellow

-Suitably qualified people may be invited by the Board to become Fellows.
-Those approached will be asked to submit a CV, including a brief faith statement, and a letter addressing the guidelines according to a by-law adopted 9 September 2000 with reference to ISCAST’s Core Values.
+Invitation: Suitably qualified people may be invited by the Board to become Fellows.
+Those approached will be asked to submit a CV, as well as an affirmation of faith and of agreement with ISCAST's Vision, Mission, and Core Values.